Information Possibly Outdated

 Central Mississippi Research & Extension Center

-A fall and winter display of red, white and blue is a lot easier than you may think in the garden or in a container.
-New choices in pansies, violas, panolas, dianthus and snapdragons will make it easy and fun.
-They also add a dash of patriotism at a time when the country is showing the world what "land of the free and home of the brave" is all about.
+A summer display of red, white and blue is easy to develop either in the garden or in a container.
+New choices in angelonias, petunias, salvias and torenias will make it easy and fun.
+They also add a dash of patriotism at a time when the country is trying to make the world a better place for future generations.

 One other option would be to include a blue or red gazing globe in the place of that particular color of flower.
-In other words, blue gazing globe, red dianthus and white pansies or some combination that appeals to you.
+In other words, blue gazing globe, red salvias and white verbenas, or some combination that appeals to you.
 Don't forget the gazing globe was a symbol during the depression that we would come out of the financial crisis.

 Prepare the bed before planting the red, white and blue garden.
 Purchase landscape soil mixes by the bag, cubic yard or truck full.
 When you look at the price by the cubic yard, you'll see it is a small price to pay for the key ingredient that will give you the green thumb.